Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 Most of the player was actually done around the time "Sauna" was first conceived, since Ceitine needed a player for his project.
 Compared to my later animation work, the player's are noticeably wonky and snappy.

 The model, walking, running, crouching, jumping, and the fatness morphs were already done.
-To finish it, I added the rest of what a player model needs, stuff like holding, interacting, height, weapons, and even an unused feature to control penis length.
+To finnish it, I added the rest of what a player model needs, stuff like holding, interacting, height, weapons, and even an unused feature to control penis length.

 <Video src="grods/player.mp4" />